Is Exposure to Non-Ionizing Electromagnetic Radiation, A.K.A. EMF, Harmful?

-The short answer is “Yes.”
-Currently, there are more than 11,000 peer-reviewed studies* on the biological effects of non-ionizing radiation.
+The short answer is “Yes, electromagnetic radiation exposure is harmful depending on several factors."
+More than 11,000 peer-reviewed studies* on the biological effects of non-ionizing radiation exist.

-The FCC’s Occupational Safety exposure of 6-minutes and General Public exposure of 30-minutes to Electric Fields (V/m) and Magnetic Fields (A/m) covers the frequencies from 300 kHz - 300 MHz.
+Note: The FCC’s Occupational Safety exposure of 6 minutes and General Public exposure of 30 minutes to Electric Fields (V/m) and Magnetic Fields (A/m) cover the frequencies from 300 kHz to 300 MHz.

-The US Government needs to take the lead regarding health and safety concerns for the people of the United States.
-Our safety standards for electromagnetic radiation exposure should not be “dead last” worldwide, and we should not rank 36th in health care worldwide.
+Hopefully, our government’s much-welcomed MAHA Initiative, Make America Healthy Again, will finally consider “We the People” and take the lead regarding electromagnetic radiation health and safety concerns.
+Our safety standards for electromagnetic radiation exposure should certainly not be “dead last,” the lowest standard worldwide, and we should not rank 36th in health care worldwide.
 As my dad would often rhetorically ask, rest his soul, ”What good is it to have wealth if you do not have your health?”

-A good start would be for our government to provide actual safety legal limits and not use non-committal “guidelines” for US citizens’ health and safety.
-The US Government also needs to conduct an honest survey study on the irresponsible safety exposure level of 1,000 mG of AC magnetic fields and set definitive legal safety limits for various time intervals of exposure such as 6 minutes, 30 minutes, 24 hours, 48 hours, 72 hours, one week, one year, and ten years, for all parts of the electromagnetic spectrum.
+A good start would be for our government to provide actual safety tolerance threshold limits and not use the non-committal “guidelines” for US citizens’ health and safety.
+The US Government also needs to conduct an honest survey study on our irresponsible safety exposure levels and set definitive legal safety limits for various time intervals of exposure, such as 6 minutes, 30 minutes, 24 hours, 48 hours, 72 hours, one week, one year, and ten years, for all parts of the electromagnetic spectrum.

-Unfortunately, the levels that constitute “too much” exposure are still considered a controversial topic.
-Most of you who know me know that I may know more about the molecular biophysics mechanisms of electromagnetism than anyone you will ever meet.
-(Understanding the physics of electromagnetism and my inquisitiveness contribute to why I have been a successful EMI Consultant.)
-Relatively small levels of non-ionic radiation affect the electrons within an atom.
-An electron may not be extricated from the atom via non-ionizing radiation, but its spectral lines and quantum orbit can be affected.
-If non-ionic radiation had no effects, we would not need EMI/EMC labs to test new products’ susceptibility and compatibility.
+Unfortunately, the “too much” exposure levels are still controversial.
+Most of you who have met me know that I may know more about molecular biophysics mechanisms of electromagnetism than most whom you will ever meet.
+(By the way, understanding the physics of electromagnetism and my inquisitiveness contribute to why I have been so successful as an EMI Consultant, too.)

 Aesthetic or something else?
 Photograph Copyright ©2018.
 All rights reserved.